Nursing Training Exam Failed: Retake & Options 2026

 The practical exam has the highest failure rate at 12-15%.
 The most common reasons:

-1. Nervousness with a real patient
+1. Nervousness with real patients

-2. Insufficient nursing documentation
+2. Deficient nursing documentation

-3. Time management
+3. Time Management

-4. Lack of patient-centered communication
+4. Lack of patient-oriented communication

 Typical mistakes in the practical exam: